On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The problem for is -hard

-Intuitively, the assignment-player selects an assignment for the variables, the $\varphi$-player verifies whether the formula $\varphi$ is satisfied under the chosen assignment, and crucially, the $\univP{i}$-players collectively ensure that the optimal equilibrium is a uniform distribution (only) over pure strategy profiles encoding every assignments.
+Intuitively, in each play, the assignment player chooses an assignment for the variables, the formula player checks that this assignment satisfies $\phi$, and the variable players ensure that all possible assignments are chosen.
 Each play of the game performs only a partial random spot-check, which may be satisfied even if $\varphi$ is not a tautology.
-However, the only way to construct an \NFCE that passes all such spot-checks and achieves an expected social welfare of~$3$ is to ensure a uniform distribution over all possible assignments, which must all satisfy $\phi$.
-See Figure~\ref{f_MaxCEisCoNP-hard} for a schematic view of the constructed game from~$\varphi$, where each outcome are annotated with the non-zero payoffs.
-For example, the tuple $\payoffEx{\phi}{2}, \payoffEx{\univP{2}}{1}$ indicates that $\phi$-player will receive~2, $\univP{2}$-player will receive~1 and all other players will receive~0.
-Nodes in the same information set are connected by dotted lines, annotated with the owning player when not clear from context.
+However, the only way to construct an \NFCE that passes all these spot-checks and achieves an expected social welfare of~$1$ is to have a uniform distribution over all possible assignments, which must all satisfy $\phi$.
+See \Cref{fig:MaxNFCEisCoNP-hard} for a schematic view of the constructed game $\Gphi$, where the leaf outcomes are labeled as follows: \begin{itemize} \item $\bm{0}$: all players receive $0$ and the objective value is $0$; \item $\bm{1}$: all players receive $0$ and the objective value is $1$; \item $\forall_i^+$: player $\univP{i}$ receives $+1$, all other players receive $0$, and the objective function is $0$; \item $\forall_i^-$: player $\univP{i}$ receives $-1$, all other players receive $0$, and the objective function is $0$. \end{itemize}

-Each play of the game is structured in two phases: In the first-phase, a variable $x_i \in \{x_1, x_2, x_3\}$ is chosen uniformly at random.
-The assignment-player is asked to assign a truth value, true~$(\top)$ or false~$(\bot)$, to this variable, as shown below.